kirankunigiri/peertalk-simple/README.md

 #### Send Data

-We can start sending data now!
-Peertalk can send DispatchData, Data, and also any type of object (it automatically converts it to data).
-However, if we send multiple objects (such as images or dictionaries), we need a way to know which type of object we sent so that we can convert it back.
-We can actually use an enum to send the type of object we sent!
-Here's a small example.

-I've created an enum called PTType, and I've created 2 types - strings and images.
+You can add a tag to the data you send so that the receiver knows what the data is.
+You can create a `UInt32` enum to manage them.
+Here's an example with 2 types: strings and images.

 ```swift
 enum PTType: UInt32 {